fedspending/fedspending.github.io/README.md

 # fedspending.github.io
-A look a publicly available U.S. federal spending data.
+A look at publicly-available U.S. federal spending data.
 This is a personal side project from some federal budget, spending, and data nerds.